alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 ## How reliable are our coefficients?

-We can fit many bootstrapped resampled models to determine the stability of our coefficient estimates.
+We can fit a model using bootstrapped resamples of our data.
+This allows us to determine the stability of our coefficient estimates.
 Essentially this is fitting many small models to examine the variation of each channel's coefficient.

 -   By default `reg_intervals` uses 1,001 bootstrap samples for t-intervals and 2,001 for percentile intervals.